soer3n/yaho/README.md

 - black- and whitelisting for charts when auto-sync for repository is enabled
 - loading charts from volume or git

+## Known Issues / Troubleshooting

+- charts with subfolders in templates are failing due to configmap rendering (slashes are not allowed as charactes in keys)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.